graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-The input fields of input objects with the same name must be mergable.
+The input fields of input objects with the same name must be mergeable.
 This rule ensures that input objects with the same name in different subgraphs have fields that can be consistently merged without conflict.

-Input fields are considered mergable when they share the same name and have compatible types.
-The compatibility of types is determined by their structure (lists), excluding nullability.
-Mergable input fields with different nullability are considered mergable, and the resulting merged field will be the most permissive of the two.
+Input fields are considered mergeable when they share the same name and have compatible types.
+The compatibility of types is determined by their structure (lists), excluding nullability. mergeable input fields with different nullability are considered mergeable, and the resulting merged field will be the most permissive of the two.

-In this example, the field `field` in `Input1` has compatible types across subgraphs, making them mergable:
+In this example, the field `field` in `Input1` has compatible types across subgraphs, making them mergeable:

 ```graphql example
 input Input1 {